 Actually, you dont.....

-- Development – build by someone who knows what he's doing.
-Yep – that's me :-)
+- Developed and built by people who know what they are doing.
+Yep – that's us :-)

 - Half the price or less, compared to competitor products.

 Consider it like buying software for your computer – you're paying for solutions and functionality, not for the CD-Rom.